Our pet food is great. It’s the best there is, we’ve got huge results.

 We have gained a tremendous advantage over other pet food factories.

 - The cats that we feed have the most fluffy fleece we have ever seen,

 - Dog tails waggle much faster so you can use them as a ventilator,

 - Even a vulture sings like a nightingale.

 It’s so good!
 We eat it ourselves

 By looking at animals we observe ourselves.
-We provide exercise at role-play about user experience.
+We provide exercises for role-playing about user experience.
 Our specialism is information management.
-When we take the information worker away from their day to day life and run exercises based on make-believe use cases, we focus on the tooling.
+When we take the information worker away from their day-to-day life and run exercises based on make-believe use cases, we focus on the tooling.

 Everyone can come up with news pages or kinds of content items about pets.
 Wikipedia can be of great help when you lack imagination.
 The animal kingdom is the world that we take you in for 3 workshops of 4 hours each.

-The goal is to get acquaint with a new tool like Microsoft/ Office 365 including Teams and SharePoint, that’s why we must take you away from your daily routine.
+The goal is to get acquainted with a new tool like Microsoft/ Office 365 including Teams and SharePoint, that’s why we must take you away from your daily routine.